Sampling Correctors: Introduction

 We introduce two (related) notions of algorithms to correct distributions: \emph{sampling correctors} and \emph{sampling improvers}.
 Although the precise definitions are deferred to \autoref{sec:definitions}, we describe and state informally what we mean by these.
 In what follows, \domain is a finite domain, \property is any fixed property of distributions, i.e., a subset of distributions, over \domain and distances between distributions are measured according to their \emph{total variation distance}.\footnote{The total variation distance is defined as $\totalvardist{\D_1}{\D_2} \eqdef \max_{S\subseteq \domain}\left( \D_1(S)-\D_2(S) \right) = \frac{1}{2}\sum_{x\in \domain} \abs{\D_1(x) - \D_2(x)}.$ }

 A \emph{sampling corrector} for \property is a randomized algorithm which gets samples from a distribution $\D$ guaranteed to be \eps-close to having property \property, and outputs a sample from a ``corrected distribution'' $\tilde{\D}$ which, with high probability, \textsf{(a)} \emph{has} the property; and \textsf{(b)} is still close to the original distribution $\D$ (i.e., within distance $\eps_1$).
 The \emph{sample complexity} of such a corrector is the number of samples it needs to obtain from $\D$ in order to output one from $\tilde{\D}$.

+\new{ To make things concrete, we give a simple example of correcting independence of distributions over a product space $[n]\times[m]$.
+For each pair of samples $(x,y)$ and $(x^\prime, y^\prime)$ from a distribution $\D$ which is \eps-close to independent, output \emph{one} sample $(x,y^\prime)$.
+As $x$ and $y^\prime$ are independent, the resulting distribution clearly has the property; and it can be shown that if $\D$ was indeed $\eps$-close to independent, then the distribution of $(x,y^\prime)$ will indeed be $3\eps$-close to $\D$~\cite{SV:98}.
+(Whether this sample complexity can be reduced further to $q < 2$, even on average, is an open question.) }

-In some settings it may be too much to ask for complete correction (or may even not be the most desirable option). \new{For this reason, we also consider the weaker notion of \emph{sampling improvers}, which is similar to a sampling corrector but is only required to transform the distribution into a new distribution which is {\em closer} to having the property \property.}
+Note that in some settings it may be too much to ask for complete correction (or may even not be the most desirable option).
+For this reason, we also consider the weaker notion of \emph{sampling improvers}, which is similar to a sampling corrector but is only required to transform the distribution into a new distribution which is {\em closer} to having the property \property.

 One naive way to solve these problems, the ``learning approach,'' is to approximate the probability mass function of $\D$, and find a candidate $\tilde{\D} \in \property$.
 Since we assume we have a complete description of $\tilde{\D}$, we can then output samples according to $\tilde{\D}$ without further access to $\D$.
 In general, such an approach can be very inefficient in terms of time complexity.
-However, if there is an {\em efficient} agnostic proper learning algorithm\footnotemark{} for $\property$, \new{we show that this approach can lead to efficient sampling correctors.
-For example, we use such an approach to give sampling correctors for the class of monotone distributions.}
+However, if there is an {\em efficient} agnostic proper learning algorithm\footnotemark{} for $\property$, we show that this approach can lead to efficient sampling correctors.
+For example, we use such an approach to give sampling correctors for the class of monotone distributions.